 This study included adult women and men aged 18 years or older.
-These patients had moderate to severe RA for at least 6 months before the study started.
-The patients had taken prescription medicines for RA in the past.
-The patients did not improve on those medicines.
-Or they had unwanted effects from those medicines.
+The patients had moderate to severe RA for at least 6 months before the study started.
+The patients had been taking the same prescribed weekly dose of methotrexate for at least 4 weeks before the study started.

 During the study, the study doctor did a check-up of the patients at several study visits.
 At the first visit, patients were checked to see if they could be in the study.
 Patients who could be in the study were picked for a treatment (ASP015K or placebo) by chance alone.
 Four times as many patients were picked for ASP015K than for placebo.
+All patients continued to take their prescribed weekly dose of methotrexate during the study.